ChristopherHaws/lab/README.md

 -   Try setting `auto-install-peers = true` in `.npmrc`

+# Packages vs apps

+This repo contains two types of workspaces:

+-   `packages`: meant to be published to npm and installed,
+-   `apps`: meant to be executed.

 ### Relevant Links

 -   [Problem with Vite and CommonJS package in monorepo (Vite #5668)](https://github.com/vitejs/vite/issues/5668)